What is bitumen emulsion & its uses?

 Purpose of bitumen emulsions in road construction

-The main purpose of bitumen binders is to reliably bind all the components of mineral mixtures together to ensure the integrity, high strength, and reliability of road surfaces.
+The primary purpose of bitumen binders is to reliably bind all the components of mineral mixtures together to ensure the integrity, high strength, and reliability of road surfaces.

-In addition, emulsions can serve a protective function when they are applied over an already completed road surface as part of the surface treatment.
+In addition, emulsions can be protective when applied over an already completed road surface as part of the surface treatment.
 Applied in a thin layer, the emulsion protects the asphalt, seals small cracks, and waterproofs the pavement.

 Disadvantages of petroleum bitumen for road works